Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 Section 2

-Unexpired Term: Shall be filled by appointment, by the Board of Directors and the appointee may serve until the next scheduled election, at which time an election will be conducted by the membership for that or any vacant office.
+Unexpired Term: Shall be filled by appointment, by the Board of Directors and the appointee may serve until the next scheduled election, at which time the election will be conducted by the membership for that or any vacant office.

 ARTICLE IX